Aliases for ANKLE2 Gene

 GeneCards Summary for ANKLE2 Gene

 ANKLE2 (Ankyrin Repeat And LEM Domain Containing 2) is a Protein Coding gene.
-Diseases associated with ANKLE2 include scurvy and villonodular synovitis.
+Diseases associated with ANKLE2 include scurvy and pigmented villonodular synovitis.
 Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
 GO annotations related to this gene include protein phosphatase type 2A regulator activity and protein phosphatase 2A binding.

 UniProtKB/Swiss-Prot for ANKLE2 Gene